AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 n train: data nbEpoch: 1000.
 ```

+The script trains a neural network with two contradictory examples.
+The first example trains the network to output `0` with the inputs `0` and `0`.
+The second example trains the network to output `1` for the same input values.

 ![Data contradiction.](06-Data/figures/contradictionInData.png){#fig:contradictionInData}

-Figure @fig:contradictionInData illustrates the error curve in presence of contradicting data.
+Figure @fig:contradictionInData illustrates the error and precision curves in presence of contradicting data.
 The script given above makes the neural network learn two different outputs for exactly the same input values.
 As a consequence, the network will have to make mistake during the learning phase.

 Using a real and non-trivial dataset it is likely that this situation will happens.
-In case that the occurrence of the contradiction is low, then the network will handle the dataset properly.
+In case that the contradictory occurrences is low, then the network will handle the dataset properly.

 ## Classifying data & one hot encoding